Home » TLC Blog » An Effective Website Planning, Design and Development Process

 When a client hires us to help with their website, they sign a contract and pay a deposit.
 Following this, we send them some forms to help get started with strategy and development.
 These include:

-Content Inventory: I use a Google Sheet and list all front-facing pages on the existing website (if there is an existing website to begin with), with a description of content and images on each page:
+Content Inventory: We use a Google Sheet and list all front-facing pages on the existing website (if there is an existing website to begin with), with a description of content and images on each page.

 Screenshot 2017-08-28 12.09.16.png

-Complete Content Inventory: In addition to the “manual” inventory, I use a tool called Screaming Frog to pull a list of urls for the current site.
-This is used to anticipate the amount of content to be migrated to the new site and/or the number of redirects which may be needed upon site launch.
+Complete Content Inventory: In addition to the “manual” inventory, we use a tool called Screaming Frog to pull a list of urls for the current site.
+This is used to anticipate the amount of content to be migrated to the new site and/or the number of redirects that may be needed upon site launch.
+We make sure any pages that have been indexed by Google are tracked here so we can redirect them to avoid 404 errors.

 screamingfrog.png

-Also in the Google Sheet, I make a tab with a preliminary/rough timeline.timeline.png
+Also in the Google Sheet, we make a tab with a preliminary/rough timeline.timeline.png

-We use Sketch to create webpage design prototypes.
-The elements from the prototype can be exported for use on the web, and Sketch also connects/syncs to Invision, which is a prototyping tool that allows the presentation of the mock-up designs to more closely resemble an actual website and includes some interactivity (hover effects, links, etc.).
-Invision also has a live share and commenting feature which makes the presentation process more professional.
+We use Figma to create webpage design prototypes.
+The elements from the prototype can be exported for use on the web, and allows the presentation of the mock-up designs to more closely resemble an actual website and includes some interactivity (hover effects, links, etc.).
+Fgima has a commenting feature which can be used to gather feedback.

 sketch.png

 Once the design is tweaked and client feedback addressed, the design is approved.
 This signals the official start of development and coding on a staging server.
 Often, we will start development to some degree before this point, if there are elements in the design we want to check out before presenting to ensure we can deliver the functionality/effects.
 Design approval is a key milestone.
-The design is like the blueprints of a house.
-Once the foundation is laid and the walls are framed and painters have painted the walls, it is a significant request to ask walls to be moved, foundations to be expanded, and walls to be repainted.
+Also like building a house, once the foundation is laid and the walls are framed and painters have painted the walls, it is a significant request to ask walls to be moved, foundations to be expanded, and walls to be repainted.
 A significant request is a change order, which increases the cost of the project.
 If the design is based on a well thought out IA and wireframe, the chances of changes after design approval are small.
 If the IA and wireframe steps are skipped, it is more likely that the design will need changes because the content will change as the client “sees” the website unfold.
 This is why the content planning, architecture and wireframe steps are so important.

-Every word of content does not have to be finalized when the design is approved, but it should be close.
-The first couple of weeks of development are typically spent building the “frame” of the website.
-The content of all the rooms - the text and images - will be needed once the frame is up.
-The more thorough and complete this content is, the faster and smoother the building process will be.
-Here again, working with a professional writer who knows how to format and provide clear, concise copy, makes the process go smoothly and the end result better.
+Every word of content does not have to be finalized when the design is approved, but the home page content is needed and subpage content sources are identified.
+The more thorough and complete this content is, the faster and smoother the development process will be.
+Working with a professional writer who knows how to format and provide clear, concise copy, can make the process go smoothly and the end result better.
 Minor edits will likely be made before launch, but loading in copy that is organized and approved is the ideal process.

 Once the content is loaded into the site, each page gets attention for specific design/style and is also reviewed for mobile responsiveness.
 This process often begins around the same time that the staging site is presented to the client, so that they can see the direction of individual page styling and content and provide any feedback before it gets too far along.